SpiritQuaddicted/Quaddicted-reviews/README.md

 - Uses SQLite 3.
 - User authentication is handled through a FluxBB (forum) installation.
 - Markdown was added to the comment system in 2013, htmlpurifier is used to validate the content.
 If you want to use it extract php-markdown-1.0.1p.zip so that markdown.php is in the root and extract htmlpurifier-4.5.0.zip so that the "htmlpurifier-4.5.0" directory is "htmlpurifier" in the root.
+- The AJAX Javascript that handles the map rating clicks is not written by me but from a now offline source, you can find copies of it with https://www.google.de/search?q=%22Este+es+un+acceso+rapido,+le+paso+la+url+y+el+div+a+cambiar%22 .
+There was no license specified so it is not included in this repository.

 Responsible Disclosure
 ----------------------